What is the Average Cost of Long-Term Care in the United States?

 How can I start preparing for the costs of long-term care?

 Long-term care costs can add up quickly and be challenging to prepare adequately.
 However, it is essential to research LTC options early on to ensure you are financially stable long into the future.
-To get started, consult a financial advisor specializing in LTC planning to evaluate any long-term needs and provide you are sufficiently covered.
+To get started, consult a financial advisor specializing in LTC planning to evaluate any long-term needs and ensure you are sufficiently covered.

 Additionally, planning through particular long-term care insurance policies or reverse mortgages may be possible so that when LTC costs become an issue, you already have a plan.
 You can focus on continuing to live with joy and dignity.
 However, with inadequate preparation comes risks; starting early with LTC cost planning protects you from future stressors associated with LTC finances.